Arelera/google-homepage/README.md

-Before completing: The goal is to make the Google's homepage for my first project.
+Remade the Google google homepage as my first The Odin Project project.